emmettna/emmettna.github.io/docs/architecture/cqrs.md

 So there's no need for fears of fancy names like I did.
 And there aren't such specific ways that you need to code.
 As long as your application does what it's gotta do, that's all it matters.

-So let's get on with it
+So let's get on to it

 We gonna talk about the simplest version. which divide command and query only.
 If you are looking for a storage divided model, we will talk about it in next session.

-### 1. Meaning of CQRS
+### 1. What is CQRS
 ### 2. How to segregate
 ### 3. A bit of coding

 ---

-## 1. Meaning of CQRS
+## What is CQRS

-Rather than explaining the meanings, let me give you an example.
-When my wife and I go out for coffee, I usually make order for both of us because I'm the one who need to pay (with love).
-Since I made the order, she picks up coffee from counter.
+Rather than plain explanation, let me explain to you by an example.
+Every sunday morning, my wife and I, we go out for coffee.
+When it comes to our turn to order, it's me who making orders for both of us because I'm the one who needs to pay for coffee(for good).
+Since I made the order, she picks up coffee from the counter.
 So that's command and query segregation.
 I command and my wife queries.
 Back to programming world, I ordered to Command Domain, and my wife queried Query Domain.
-So Input's domain and output's domain is different.
-If you don't understand what `domain` is, it's just a class that is consist of cores of each service.
+So the vehicle of input and output is different.
+But the vehicle doesn't always have to be different.
+But thinking about why it's gotta be the same.
+Not much reason.

+In coding, if you use the same model or data structure in command and query, you can save time writing extra code.
+But that will result in overheads of unneccessary data.

-So command and query responsibility segregation means, if one domain command and queries at the same time, apart it into two.
-That's all about it
+So command and query responsibility segregation means, if one domain command and queries at the same time, apart it into two or more if needed.

+That's pretty much about it.
+Simple concept but we've forgotten for a long time.

-## 2. How to segregate
+## How to segregate
-if you have a crud model, it's pretty simple.
-Anything read from db separate from the others.
-For example, if you have a REST Api Server, GET will be separated from others in domain layer.
-I guess it will be a good practice to segregate the api layer too.
-I haven't tried to segregate the api layer but let me know if you have an experience with it.
+### In CRUD service
+Just try to separate command(insert) model from query(select) model.
+Let's say you have a `User` domain which has `name` and `age`. if you want to show only `age` but `name`, you don't need to query name. so you will need to query only `age`.

+For this reason, ORM is a pretty bad practice.
+Better write queries than overhead and security vulnerability.

-## 3. A bit of coding
+## A bit of coding

 Let's try small segregations